How Consistent Are Humans When Grading Programming Assignments?: Research Context

-The graders graded the submissions from the \anon{Menagerie} dataset, a set of 667 CS1 open-ended assignments, and used the rubric from the course as guidelines on how to assign grades.
-We chose to use the rubric from the original course, as the students who took the course were supplied with the rubric at the start of the assignment.
-Graders were asked to grade the key programming skills: correctness, code elegance, readability and documentation.
-We asked the graders to supply feedback and letter grades between A and F, with `+' and `-' grades for all letters; for exceptional submissions, graders could award A++.
-The rubric provided an overview of what a submission must include or not include for each grade but did not provide individual points and associated grades.
+The participants graded the submissions from the \anon{Menagerie} dataset, as discussed in Section \ref{sect:dataset}, and used the rubric from the course as guidelines on how to assign grades, discussed in Section \ref{sect:rubric} and provided in Appendix \ref{appx:rubric}.
 The grades and feedback were captured using Gradescope~\citep{Singh2017}, a commercial grading platform designed for STEM assignments, including programming assessments, and allows for rubrics to be uploaded and for graders to provide line-level or overall feedback.
+While we captured the feedback, which is available in the dataset, this study focuses on the grades provided.